 Zemgale Suburb, Riga, LV-1048

 This place was a saviour.
 We were hungry and couldn’t any place open with good options and we came across this vegetarian lunch buffet restaurant.
 In fact, we walked here all the way from the National Library of Latvia (it’s on the same side of the river).
-It’s by a main road and beside some hardware stores.
+It’s by a main road and beside some hardware store.
 A calm restaurant run by a couple of women, serving very homely food.
-Everything on the buffet was vegan the day we went, even the clear noodle soup.
+Everything on the buffet was vegan the day we went.

 Dzirnavu iela 113a, Latgales priekšpilsēta, Rīga, LV-1011